WidgetKing/cpextra/docs/variables/command.md

 ::: warning Common issue with assigning a direct variable name [Please see this page](./special-behaviour.html#unexpected-behaviour-of-variable-names) for an explanation of an issue that happens when you assign a direct variable name to another variable.

-It is due to this issue that we make the above assignment using brackets.
+It is due to this issue that we made the above assignment using square brackets around the variable name.
 :::

-You can flush multiple variables with a comma delimited list:
+You can flush multiple variables with a comma-delimited list of variable names:

 ```
 Assign | xcmndFlushStorage with ls_localStorageVariable, ss_sessionStorageVariable
 ```

-xcmndFlushStorage also recognizes the keyword **Local**.
+**xcmndFlushStorage** also recognizes the keyword **Local**.
 Assigning this will \*\*clear all local storage variables (the ones starting with LS\_)

 ```
 Assign | xcmndFlushStorage with Local